aaryapatel100/cse15l-lab-reports/week6/Week6Report.md

 ![Github Commit](./scpWithAlias.png)
 * In order to use `scp`, the path with the user and hostname in the original is simply replaced with the new nickname given to the server.
+In total, for all steps `ieng6` simply replaces `cse15lwi22auj@ieng6.ucsd.edu`.